A few pounds of dried beef, a jug of water, a refilled flask of liquor, a new tent and a fresh new set of spare clothing and cloak. What else?

 “You…. you bastard!
 Kill him!
 I want his head, boys!”
 Leon roared, drawing his own longsword and rushing towards Aaron.
 The gray-haired man was soon surrounded on all sides by angry legionaries, ready to stab and slice him into a bloody pile of mush.

 ‘Fuck!
 Can’t take all these assholes at once.’
-Aaron spat, spinning on his heel and dashing towards the exit, ‘I’m sure I can take all of them one at a time.
+Aaron thought, spinning on his heel and dashing towards the exit, ‘I’m sure I can take all of them one at a time.
 I bet these idiots have never been a real fight in their lives.’

 “S-stay where you are!” the legionary who hopped in front of the exit stuttered, defensively holding up his parma and ready to thrust his spear into Aaron’s heart.